Friday, November 11, 2011

 This is my first, and hopefully my last Medical rotation for the rest of my career.
 I have 8 more weeks of this to get through.

-I think the way to make things as easy as it can get for an intern is to be organized and prioritize the work that has been give to you.
+In my 2 weeks of experience, I think the way to make things as easy as it can get for an intern is to be organized and prioritize the work that has been give to you.
 It takes a while to get use to the way thigns are organized in a new hospital, ward, a new team.
 But we all get there eventually, and I hope they get easier with time.

 Saturday, January 1, 2011